-Scroll the cursor over a bar to see the actual value reported (x1000) [Sorry, but a change in either WordPress or Google has made that impossible :(].
-All data come from Statistics Canada (Labour Force Survey – Table 282-0122); data for each month are three-month rolling averages and are not adjusted for seasonality.
+Scroll the cursor over a bar to see the actual value reported (x1000).
+All data come from Statistics Canada (Labour Force Survey – Table: 14-10-0387-01); data for each month are three-month rolling averages and are not adjusted for seasonality.
 Data for Canada are the averages of all provinces (Territories excluded).
 Scanning over the entire chart for a given province also gives you a picture of the seasonality of employment.

 Newfoundland / Labrador: